lbraun/LBS-Engine/README.md

 * You can find our original vision for the project in our [mockups folder](https://drive.google.com/drive/folders/13sRy6OwVp6YiGpK_L-YKbhwFvKUbRUbf) and our [brainstorm file](initial_ideas_brainstorm.md).

-* See [Waffle.io](https://waffle.io/lbraun/geofreebie) for details on specific features.
+* See the issues tab above for details on specific features and to report bugs.

 * See our [Sprint Review Slides](https://docs.google.com/presentation/d/14e147f2FRqLchENUWvpLlp1JihMFEbdodkgj4bvrjWc/edit#slide=id.p) for sprint review progress reports.